Telltale-Modding-Group/DDS-D3DTX-Converter/Docs/tutorial_part2/tutorial_part_2.md

 # How to use the Telltale Texture Tool

 #### Welcome to the second part of the tutorial on how to make a texture mod for Telltale's games.
 In this section we focus on how to use the Telltale Texture Mod Tool!
 In this tutorial, we will try to mod Clementine's Season 2 hat in The Walking Dead: The Telltale Definitive Series.
+The same principles apply to ALL GAMES!

 > [!IMPORTANT]
 > Make sure you have read the [application guide](/Docs/application_guide.md)!